 One of the best examples of this situation is when someone places many items in their shopping cart and approaches self-checkout and pays for all the items except for one or two items at the bottom of the cart.
 Loss prevention officers arrive and accuse them of committing shoplifting, despite the fact they paid for all the other items.
 Is it possible that this was a mistake or accident?
 Of course, it is!
 Unfortunately, many loss prevention officers, and police officers immediately assume the worst about people and look to arrest anyone for any situation.
 It makes no sense to have the money to pay for all the items in your shopping cart but refuse to pay for the item at the bottom of the cart.
 A reasonable person on a jury would be able to see that it was just as likely a mistake when considering an explanation for the behavior.

 If you, a friend, or a family member has been charged with shoplifting do not make the mistake of representing yourself or placing your future in the hands of a shoplifting lawyer that lacks the track record of success when defending theft cases in Tarrant County, Texas.

-The Hampton Law Firm is a team of 5 Former Prosecutors working tirelessly to protect the rights of citizens in Fort Worth, Texas.
+The Hampton Criminal Defense Attorneys, PLLC is a team of 5 Former Prosecutors working tirelessly to protect the rights of citizens in Fort Worth, Texas.
 We have over 80 years of criminal law experience and over 500 criminal jury trials.
 We would be happy to provide you a free case analysis and consultation to determine a custom defense strategy to give you the best opportunity to get your shoplifting case dismissed.

-Contact The Hampton Law Firm now to ensure that you have an aggressive criminal lawyer protecting your good name and future employment opportunities.
+Contact The Hampton Criminal Defense Attorneys, PLLC now to ensure that you have an aggressive criminal lawyer protecting your good name and future employment opportunities.